larpchronicles/rules/rules-topics/21_status-effects.md

 * Curse of Transformation (CoT) makes the target immune to CoT, meaning the effect does not stack.
 * Any character or NPC created by CoT is not capable of inflicting CoT on another character.
 The only time this is not true is for very specific and limited plot reasons.
 * There are three types of CoT: Ones that go away on death, ones that go away on resurrection, and ones that go away only with ritual.
 All COTs may be removed by ritual.
- * If you are CoT into a skeleton (think like a Greater version of Create Undead), that'll probably go away on death.
+ * If the character is CoT into a skeleton (think like a Greater version of Create Undead), that'll probably go away on death.
- * If you are CoT into a Vampire, that might go away on Resurrection.
+ * If the character is CoT into a Vampire, that might go away on Resurrection.
- * If you are CoT into a Plot device, that might require a ritual.
+ * If the character is CoT into a Plot device, that might require a ritual.

 ### Entrapment Clarification
 The Entrapment spell allows a caster the chance to capture the spirit of a target.
 Entrapment works on ANY creature that matches the following: